Game

 Crap

 The characters 'explode'.
-Map polygons are warped.
+Map

 Using pvr_half MiniGL